U.S. lawmakers say China has failed to rein in North Korea

 'BOILING POINT'

-Meanwhile, the United States has postponed the long-scheduled test of its Minuteman III intercontinental missile to avoid what a defense official called "any misperception or miscalculation."
+Meanwhile, the United States has postponed the long-scheduled test of its Minuteman III intercontinental missile to avoid what a defence official called "any misperception or miscalculation."

 Former U.S. Ambassador to China Jon Huntsman told CNN on Sunday that it was unprecedented for Chinese President Xi Jinping to warn in a recent speech that no country "should be allowed to throw a region and even the whole world into chaos for selfish gain."